facebookresearch/habitat-sim/README.md

 This empowers a paradigm shift from 'internet AI' based on static datasets (e.g. ImageNet, COCO, VQA) to embodied AI where agents act within realistic environments, bringing to the fore active perception, long-term planning, learning from interaction, and holding a dialog grounded in an environment.

 ## Citing Habitat
-If you use the Habitat platform in your research, please cite the following [paper](https://arxiv.org/abs/1904.01201):
+If you use the Habitat platform in your research, please cite the [Habitat](https://arxiv.org/abs/1904.01201) and [Habitat 2.0](https://arxiv.org/abs/2106.14405) papers:

 ```
 @inproceedings{habitat19iccv,